-A new feature of C9X.
-In C89, all type specifiers could be omitted from the declaration specifiers in a declaration.
+A new feature of C9X: In C89, all type specifiers could be omitted from the declaration specifiers in a declaration.
 In such a case int was implied.
 The Committee decided that the inherent danger of this feature outweighed its convenience, and so it was removed.
 The effect is to guarantee the production of a diagnostic that will catch an additional category of programming errors.
-Implementations may also choose to assume an implicit int and continue to translate the program, in order to support existing source code that exploited this feature.
+After issuing the diagnostic, an implementation may choose to assume an implicit int and continue to translate the program in order to support existing source code that exploited this feature.